pokgak/clickhouse-lgtm-api/README.md

 ### Supported Loki Endpoints

+> **Note**: The `/loki/api/v1/detected_labels` and `/loki/api/v1/detected_fields` endpoints are Grafana-specific extensions for the Logs Drilldown feature and are not part of the official Loki API specification.

 | Endpoint | Method | Status | Description |
 |----------|--------|--------|-------------|
 | `/loki/api/v1/query` | GET | ✅ | Instant log queries with LogQL |